 Is it lucrative to be a VIP Host?

 Kevin: Depending on bonuses, I earn between $100k to $250k on a yearly basis.

-Lance: Let Loose Vegas sold over $1 million dollars in entertainment and accommodations this year and I'm going to double that by this time next year.
-The company took in about $450,000 and is growing fast.
+Lance: My hosting company is looking to make over $1 million dollars this year and I'm going to double that by this time next year.
 A top VIP host in Vegas can easily earn over $100,000 a year.

 Tell me about your most extravagant night out?

 Kevin: I took clients for dinner at Nobu once.
 We were drinking hot sake and eating sashimi and Hamachi—we had the teppanyaki grill too.
 The bill came to over $15,000 for eight of us.

 A table at a high-end nightclub can cost $10-20,000.
 We had a party at Drais one night, it's a rooftop club on the strip where you have a security guard at your table, so there's no riff raff bothering you.
 We ordered Dom Perignon, Don Julio, and Patron.
 At four or five in the morning, we got the bill and we were looking at $200,000.